 When Vasco da Gama set out to find the sea passage from Europe to India in 1497, he stopped at the Eastern African port of Melinde (now, Malindi), where the local Muslim Sheikh provided him with a skilled navigator of the Indian Ocean to guide him to the shores of India.
 This navigator used a kamal for finding the sailing directions (Launer, 2009).

 Since the latitudes the Arabian sailors crossed during their passages through the Arabian and Indian Seas are rather small, the mentioned size of the kamal is sufficient.
 For higher latitudes, the board must be bigger so that the cord is not too short to realise such angles.

-Excerpt of a world map from 1502 showing the Indian Ocean.
+Figure 9: Excerpt of a world map from 1502 showing the Indian Ocean.
 All sea routes from the Arabian Peninsula and India lie between the Tropic of Cancer and the Equator.
-The port of Melinde is indicated at the third flag from the top at the eastern African coast (Credit: Cantino Planisphere, 1502, Biblioteca Estense Universitaria, Modena, Italy, https://commons.wikimedia.org/wiki/File:Cantino_planisphere_(1502).jpg, public domain).
+The port of Melinde is indicated at the third flag from the top of the eastern African coast (Credit: Cantino Planisphere, 1502, Biblioteca Estense Universitaria, Modena, Italy, https://commons.wikimedia.org/wiki/File:Cantino_planisphere_(1502).jpg, public domain).